Jul977/Deploy-a-.NET-app-to-azure-app-service-secured-with-WAF-using-terraform-and-YAML-pipeline/README.md

 A basic ASP.NET web application was created using Visual Studio - Julapp

-Terraform was used to provision our infrastructure on azure: App service, Application gateway with Web Application Firewall (WAF) enabled - main.tf, variables.tf
+Terraform was used to provision our infrastructure on azure: App service, Application gateway with Web Application Firewall (WAF) enabled - main.tf, appservice.tf, appgw&waf.tf, variables.tf

 Below document explains the set up between App service and application gateway